TwicPics/components-flutter/README.md

 ### What is TwicPics Flutter Components ?

- `TwicImg` is a widget that make it dead easy to unleash the power of [TwicPics](https://www.twicpics.com/) in your `Flutter` projects.
+ `TwicImg` and `TwicVideo` are widgets that make it dead easy to unleash the power of [TwicPics](https://www.twicpics.com/) in your `Flutter` projects.

 ## Features

 - Fast Loading
-- Images sized to the pixel
+- Images and videos sized to the pixel
 - DPR awareness
 - Lazy-loading
+- Low Quality Image Placeholder
 - Cache management
 - CLS optimization
 - Smart Cropping